malkootkhan/MyImportantNotes/dailyTopics.md

 **Telematics:** Systems for GPS tracking, emergency services, and remote diagnostics.
 **Wireless Modules:** Bluetooth, Wi-Fi, and cellular connections for in-car connectivity.

+- XEN hypervisor and its interaction with kernel
 - clamps
 - vfs
 - virtual memory